 This is one of the most common and most preventable mistakes we see.

 When you roll over or consolidate your super funds into a single account, the insurance attached to each fund isn’t transferred, it’s cancelled.
-Once a fund is closed, any TPD insurance, income protection or death benefit cover linked to that fund will be null and void.
+Once a fund is closed, the TPD, income protection and death cover attached to that account stops from that point on.
+It does not wipe out a claim for a disablement that happened while the cover was still in force, which is a separate question dealt with further down this page.

 A recent client was about to consolidate several super funds into one single account, but he was unaware that each of those funds had TPD insurance attached to them.
 If he had proceeded with the consolidation, he would have lost his insurance cover across all the funds he closed.